The monster on the coveron July 18, 2013 @ 8:20 am (Updated: 3:29 pm - 12/30/13 )

 Except it doesn't tell you how he "became" a monster - what mental process might have made this sweet soft kid, as he was described, into a murderer.

-Thought we get plenty of clues as to why he was thoroughly unhappy.
+Though we get plenty of clues as to why he was thoroughly unhappy.

-His dad's arthritis got so bad he couldn't work, his mom started practicing Islam which meant she wouldn't work on male clients at her salon, and finally lost her job; they finally divorced and returned to their native Russia.
+His dad's arthritis got so bad he couldn't work, his mom started practicing Islam, which meant she wouldn't work on male clients at her salon, and finally lost her job; they finally divorced and returned to their native Russia.
 His sisters vanished into arranged marriages, leaving him to live with his brother who was into radical Islam, much more than Jahar was.